 1. Customary athletic events, contests, or competitions that are sponsored by the institution, or the organized and supervised practices associated with such events; or

-2. Any activity or conduct that furthers the goals of a legitimate educational curriculum or extracurricular program, as approved by the Institution.
+2. Any activity or conduct that furthers the goals of a legitimate educational curriculum or extracurricular program, as approved by the University.

 Hazing shall include, but not be limited to, forcing, compelling, requiring, encouraging, or expecting, whether direct or implied, any individual to participate in any of the following actions or activities:

 3. All forms of physical activity which are used to harass, punish, or harm an individual;

 6. Spraying, painting, or pelting with any substance;

 7. Burying in any substance;